beckym223/manual_work/E6_long_edited.md

 and income distribution issues, or if such a design could survive political hurdles.37 But it is worth thinking hard about.
-35 It is common to cite the range of one-half to two-thirds  for the survivor's replacement rate, ignoring actuarial ad-  justments.
-But there are cases above this range once we  include adjustments for the ages at which the benefits are claimed.
-36 Among the TIAA-CREF annuitants who choose a  joint-life annuity from the three available options, roughly  70 percent choose a full benefit to the survivor, nearly 20  percent choose two-thirds, and the rest choose one-half.
-Roughly 70 percent of men and 30 percent of women  choose joint-life annuities (Ameriks, 2002).
-37 Research hurdles come from combining concerns about individuals and families.
-Incentives for retirement depend on benefits relative to individual earnings, while  need reflects family incomes.
-Political hurdles come from  the diversity of views about the structure of benefits.
-Some  like the discouragement of labor force participation by those  with children, others prefer not to subsidize that activity.
-Divorced women are among the most vulnerable beneficia-  ries.
-With the benefits for divorcees with limited earnings  tied to the benefits for spouses, reducing spouse benefits for  high earners affects both well-off and vulnerable groups.
-Finding a way to satisfy diverse constituencies will not be  easy, as is shown by repeated groups looking at this issue.
-10
-MARCH 2004

 ### ---Economics-2004-0-12.txt---